IDCI-Consulting/ExtraFormBundle/Resources/doc/extra_form_type.md

 ExtraFormType
 =============

 ExtraFormType are services that add extra informations about existing FormType.
-Mainly, informations about how create dynamicaly a Symfony2 FormType, like:
+Mainly, informations about how create dynamically a Symfony2 FormType, like:
  * The associated FormType (form_type)
  * The ExtraFormType parent associated to the parent FormType (parent)
  * Is the FormType is abstract or not (abstract)